osbuild/osbuild/README.md

 optional arguments:
+  -h, --help            show this help message and exit --build-pipeline PIPELINE
+                        json file containing the pipeline to create a build environment
-  -h, --help            show this help message and exit --store DIRECTORY   the directory where intermediary os trees are stored -l DIRECTORY, --libdir DIRECTORY
+  --store DIRECTORY     the directory where intermediary os trees are stored -l DIRECTORY, --libdir DIRECTORY
                         the directory containing stages, assemblers, and the osbuild library